iamfio/qards/README.md

 - TypeScript

 The App is set up for use with base features like "C. R. U. D" your QR business cards and user profile.

+This App is development mode.
+Minimal functionality is available.